Workplace Disagreements: How To Handle Them The Right Way

 Good intentions alone may not help.
 In the event addressing the disagreement head-on is not successful, or the other party is not receptive, it may be helpful to engage a third-party facilitator.
 The facilitator may need to serve as a mediator, or the person may be helpful in creating a more constructive meeting environment.
-Either way, there is often value to having someone objective and removed from the situation provide another set of eyes and ears.
-In order to be most effective, the facilitator should be someone both parties agree about participating.
+Either way, there is often value in having someone objective and removed from the situation provide another set of eyes and ears.
+In order to be most effective, the facilitator should be someone both parties agree on and want to participate.

 Many organizations have HR or organizational development consultants in-house that can serve this purpose.
 Smaller employers may not have that luxury, but there may still be an HR professional or other trusted resource equipped to help the situation.
 The point is, this person will need to be credible, respected, and willing to provide candid feedback.